N8Brooks/media_analysis/investigation/README.md

 Stripping accents was able to barely reduce the amount of unique tokens for the dataset.
 Since this seemed to remove negligible information from the feature vectors it was used.
 There is also the possibility that an accentuated word was used in place of a non-accentuated word.
-In this case colliding the two words for the model would be beneficial.
+In this case treating the two words as the same would be beneficial.

 ## Hashing Vectorizer - lowercase